 Dharmapuri village, Karimnagar district in the state of Andhra Pradesh is known across India for a popular Hindu temple that is dedicated to Lakshmi Narasimha Swamy, who is believed to be the incarnation of Lord Vishnu.
-The magnificent and awestruck statues of god and goddess mesmerize you and make you believe the eternal energy of the Hindu lords.
-Dharmapuri Lakshmi Narasimha temple is one of the 9 Kshetram, a sacred place where the deities reside.
+The magnificent statues of Gods and Goddesses will mesmerize you and make you believe in the eternal energy of the Hindu lords.
+For anyone who has some inclination towards history and religion, this temple is a great place to explore.

-An interesting thing about the temple is that there are two versions of the temple the older one is known as Pata Narasimha Swamy Temple and the newer one is known as Kottha Narasimha Swamy Temple.
+Interestingly, there are two versions of the temple; the older one which is known as Pata Narasimha Swamy Temple and the newer one is known as Kottha Narasimha Swamy Temple.
 Locals say that the older temple was converted into a mosque by the Mughal invaders.
 The idols of Lord Narasimha are accompanied by the idols of Goddess Lakshmi and idols of Lord Krishna, Hanuman, Lord Yama, and a 6 feet tall idol of Lord Brahma in the temple.

 The village observes a pleasant climate during the winter months.
 So, if you are planning to visit the temple, plan during the winter months preferably between October to March.
 The temple remains open on all days hence one may visit anytime from 5 AM till 2 PM and then again from 4 PM to 8 PM.